 The acid in buttermilk creates a tender crumb while adding flavor and providing balance to the sweet side of cakes.
 Buttermilk also reacts with the baking powder in this recipe to help the cake rise while it bakes, ensuring that the cake will have a light texture that's rich and buttery without being dense and heavy.

-I LOVE bundt cakes but saw this question in a baking forum and realized it is 100% legit.
+I saw this question in a baking forum and realized it is 100% legit.
 Why make a Bundt Cake?
 What's even the point?

 - Bundt Cakes are pretty even without any decoration.
 Bundt Cake pans are molded to create cakes with lovely, sometimes intricate, designs.
 Once baked, you simply turn them out of the pan to display the lovely domed top and molded design of the bundt pan.